 5. Take Photos for Insurance Documentation

 Do you want to know what to do if your roof is leaking?
 It’s this step!
-Documenting your damages will come in handy when you file your home insurance claim.
+Documenting your damages will come in handy when you file your home insurance claim if the damage is eligible for a claim.
+We cannot overstate how important it is to take photos and document everything.

 Not only does it show the severity of the roof damage, but also the other items that were compromised.
 If your television, computer, furniture, bedding, or kitchen were ruined by the roof leak, document it.
 Your insurance could potentially fix the roof and replace the items you lost.

-Professional roofers can repair the damaged area and assess other spots on your roof that may need reconstruction.
+Professional roofers can repair the damaged area and assess other spots on your roof that may need repair or reconstruction.

 7. Continue Regular Roof Maintenance

 After the roof is fixed and things are back to normal, there’s more work to be done.
-Getting routine maintenance on your roof is the best way to control leaks.
+Doing routine maintenance on your roof is the best way to control leaks.
 Your roof takes on a lot of wear and tear, and it’s exposed to harsh outside elements.
+Routine roof maintenance includes:

-Weather conditions like rain, snow, and hail weaken its structure over time.
-Ensure that your house stays in good condition by keeping it properly maintained.
+Weather conditions like rain, snow, and hail weaken the shingles over time.
+Ensure that your house stays in good condition by keeping major systems, such as your roof, properly maintained.

 Dangers of a Leaking Roof